 They offer tiers that have a distinct list of features and business advantages.

-Ensure that you implement them the right way, and keep a lookout for any other rising trends in the SaaS market in the near future!
+Ensure that you implement them the right way, and keep a lookout for any other rising trends in the SaaS market soon!